mckellar11/Modded-Balatro-Android/README.md

-A newer method for creating a modded android experience has arrived! https://lmm.shorty.systems/ you simply direct your balatro.exe and it will create the apk with lovely installed. you then follow the instructions on the website on where to load mods to
+This repo is depreciated.
+I recomment the new method as I will not be updating this.>>>A newer method for creating a modded android experience has arrived! https://lmm.shorty.systems/ you simply direct your balatro.exe and it will create the apk with lovely installed. you then follow the instructions on the website on where to load mods to